RattleyCooper/selenext/README.md

 ## Examples

-Check out [the documentation](https://github.com/Wykleph/Slack/wiki/Documentation) in the wiki.
+Check out [the documentation](https://github.com/Wykleph/Slack/wiki/Documentation) for the various parts and pieces in the wiki.
+API documentation will be coming soon.

 _There is an [`Example.py`](https://github.com/Wykleph/Slack/blob/master/Example.py) file that shows what the master controller of an application looks like when utilizing the `Slack` framework.  `Example.py` can be used as a template.
 There is also a [`ThreadedExample.py`](https://github.com/Wykleph/Slack/blob/master/ThreadedExample.py) file that shows how to